- Review your financial goals—and the investments that go along with them—to see if anything needs to change.

 5. Review important paperwork

-If you have them, review your paperwork and think about any life events you’ve been through.
-Marriage, divorce, birth, and death are the 4 big events that affect estate plans, but there are other factors that could affect your planning.
+If you have these documents in place, review your paperwork and think about any life events you’ve been through.
+Marriage, divorce, birth, and death are 4 big events that can affect estate plans, but there are other factors that could affect your planning.

 Make sure the people you care about know where to find relevant documents and information too.
-Consider using a secure virtual safe like FidSafe®2 to store copies of important documents and other information, such as passwords, financial statements, and wills.
+Consider using a secure virtual safe such as FidSafe® to store copies of important documents and other information, like passwords, financial statements, and wills.

 It's worth it

-While this might sound like a lot of ground to cover, a midyear checkup is well worth the effort when you consider the hard work you have invested in building and protecting your savings.
+While this might sound like a lot of ground to cover, a midyear checkup is well worth the effort when you consider the hard work you've invested in building and protecting your savings.